BRIEF HISTORY OF

 The President shall have the power to call special meetings of the Club whenever she deems it necessary.

-The Executive Board shall hold six (6) meetings during the Club year.
+The Executive Board shall hold a minimum of six (6) meetings during the Club year.

 Seven (7) members of the Executive Board shall constitute a quorum.

 Ten percent (10%) of the regular membership shall constitute a quorum for special and regular meetings.